cnobile2012/dcolumn/README.md

 There are no user methods on the `KeyValue` model at this time.

 ### DynamicColumnManager
+This is not the model manager mentioned above.
 The `DynamicColumnManager` holds all the relevent states of the system and should be the first place you come when you need to know something about the system.

  1. register_choice `method`
    * `choice` positional argument and is a CHOICE type object either a Django